top of page

 Our Story

 India had more than 2 lakh variety of Indigenous rice seeds in 1950s.
 But, now, we have less than 1% of Indigenous paddy seeds.
 Rest of seeds has gone extinct.
+The reason being Green Revolution.
+Read our report on Green Revolution here.

 We observed that the paddy that were native to our village grew well in our soil.
 We understood the age old wisdom of our farmers.